bible-technology/scripture-burrito/docs/index.rst

 - :ref:`scripture_braille_flavor`
 - :ref:`scriptural_text_stories_flavor`

-We fully expect that many more flavors will need to be developed.
-We have provided instructions and examples for Extending Scripture Burrito by testing and implementing new flavors.
-As new flavors are needed by multiple applications we will consider adding them as official flavors in new schema releases.
+As interoperability is our primary goal, we are happy to accept proposals for new flavors based on common interchange scenarios.
+We have provided instructions and examples for Extending Scripture Burrito by testing and implementing new flavors (using ``x-`` flavors).
+When multiple implementations can be demonstrated, we will consider adding them as official flavors in new schema releases.

-This work has been a multi-year collaboration between several organizations, including American Bible Society, Clear.Bible, Eldarion, BCS/Geneza, SIL, unfoldingWord, United Bible Societies, and the work has been sponsored by illuminations.
+This work has been a multi-year collaboration between several organizations, including American Bible Society, Clear.Bible, Eldarion, Bridge Connectivity Solutions, SIL, unfoldingWord, United Bible Societies, and the work has been sponsored by illuminations.

 Future Development
 ==================